The solution path of the generalized lasso: Degrees of freedom. Degrees of freedom

-We now consider problem \eqref{eq:dlasso}, with the predictor matrix satisfying $\rank(X)=p$, and it turns out that the same degrees of freedom formula holds for the fit $X\hbeta_\lambda$.
+Now if we consider problem~\eqref{eq:dlasso}, with the design matrix satisfying \mbox{$\operatorname{rank}(X)=p$}, then it turns out that the same degrees of freedom formula holds for the fit $X\hbeta_\lambda$.
 This is relatively straightforward to show, but requires sorting out the details of how to turn statements involving $\ty,\tD$ into those involving $y,D$.
-First, by the same arguments as before, we know that $X\hbeta_\lambda(\ty)$ is nonexpansive as a function of $\ty$.
-But $\ty=P_{\col(X)}(y)$ is nonexpansive in $y$, so $X\hbeta_\lambda(y)$ is indeed nonexpansive, hence continuous and almost differentiable, as a function of $y$.
+First, by the same arguments as before, we know that $X\hbeta_\lambda(\ty)$ is contracting as a function of~$\ty$.
+But $\ty=P_{\mathrm{col}(X)}(y)$ is contracting in $y$, so indeed $X\hbeta_\lambda(y)$ is contracting, hence continuous and almost differentiable, as a function of~$y$.\vadjust{\goodbreak}

 Next we must establish that $\tD\T\hu_\lambda(y)$ is a locally affine projection for almost every $y$.
-Well, by Lemma \ref{lemma:locconst}, this is true of $\tD\T\hu_\lambda(\ty)$ for $\ty \notin \cN_\lambda$, so we have the desired result except on $\cM_\lambda=(P_{\col(X)})^{-1}(\cN_\lambda)$.
-Following the arguments in the proof of Lemma \ref{lemma:locconst}, it is not hard to see that $\cN_\lambda$ now has dimension $p-1$, so $\cM_\lambda$ has measure zero.
+Well, by Lemma \ref{lemma:locconst}, this is true of $\tD\T\hu_\lambda(\ty)$ for $\ty \notin \cN_\lambda$, so we have the desired result except on $\cM_\lambda=(P_{\mathrm{col}(X)})^{-1}(\cN_\lambda)$.
+Following the arguments in the proof of Lemma~\ref{lemma:locconst}, it is not hard to see that $\cN_\lambda$ now has dimension $p-1$, so $\cM_\lambda$ has measure zero.

-With these properties satisfied, we have the general result:
+With these properties satisfied, we have the following result.

-\begin{theorem} Suppose that $\rank(X)=p$.
-For fixed $\lambda$, the fit $X\hbeta_\lambda$ of the generalized lasso \eqref{eq:dlasso} has degrees of freedom
+\begin{theorem} Suppose that $\operatorname{rank}(X)=p$.
+For fixed $\lambda$, the fit $X\hbeta_\lambda$ of the generalized lasso~\eqref{eq:dlasso} has degrees of freedom

 where $\cB(y)$ is the boundary set of a dual solution $\hu_\lambda(y)$. \end{theorem}